MeestorX/companion-module-yamaha-scp/HELP.md

         This will only work while connected to a console.

-        Drag the "Record SCP Macro" Preset to your page, press it to start recording, do stuff, then press it again to stop recording.
+        Drag the "Record RCP Macro" Preset to your page, press it to start recording, do stuff, then press it again to stop recording.
 Go back to your presets and there'll be a new "Macro x" preset that you can now drag to your page.